vial-kb/vial-kb.github.io/docs/getting-started/encoders.md

 ### `#define VIAL_ENCODER_KEYCODE_DELAY xxx`

 Delay for X milliseconds between pressing and releasing the encoder keycode.
 By default set to 10.
 You should set this value to at least 10, otherwise volume up/down keycodes do not work on Windows.

-### `#define VIAL_ENCODER_SIMPLE_TAP`

-Use a simple keycode entry method, based on `register_code16`/`unregister_code16`.
-By default unset.
-Use this option if you are having issues with the default method, especially on platforms with reduced memory available such as ATmega32u4.
-Note that this method cannot handle all keycodes, for example macro keycodes will not work.